Signeo-org/signeo-desktop-backend/README.md

-# signeo-backend
+# signeo-desktop-backend
-Backend service for the Signeo application, handling core logic for live subtitling and API management.
+Backend service for the Signeo desktop application, handling core logic for live subtitling and API management.